dduportal/rpi-utils/notes/notes.md

 # wifi_password=your-presharedkey
 ```

-Note that a reboot is required to activate it.
+Note that a reboot is required.
 We'll do that at the end of the pre-configurations.

 ### b - Ensure your packages are up-to-date